Sahil312312/systemUtils/systemUtility/readme.md

 ## Overview

-The System Utility Daemonsigned to collect genreal information about the system;
+The System Utility Daemon is used to collect genreal information about the system;

 - Disk Encryption status
 - OS Update availability